katherinevankirk/dss/README.md

 4. Scores circuits based on the **probability of learning all Pauli strings**
 5. Selects the configuration that minimizes expected cost

+#### 💡 Optimization Details

-Optimization details:  This mimics a **greedy walk through the configuration space**, favoring setups that are globally effective.
-DSS evaluates each candidate circuit using a **tensor network contraction** that computes the expected information gain from that layout.
-This makes the algorithm efficient, even for many strings and large qubit counts.
+This mimics a **greedy walk through the configuration space**, favoring setups that are globally effective.
+DSS efficiently evaluates each candidate circuit using a **tensor network contraction** that computes the expected information gain from that layout.
+This makes the algorithm scalable, even for many strings and large qubit counts.

-> 💡 See [arXiv:2412.18973](https://arxiv.org/abs/2412.18973) for theoretical details, performance guarantees, and benchmarks against previous bounded-depth learning strategies.
+>  See [arXiv:2412.18973](https://arxiv.org/abs/2412.18973) for theoretical details, performance guarantees, and benchmarks against previous bounded-depth learning strategies.

 ---